 - What aspects of your product will they assess in evaluating you vs. your competition?

 2. Conduct research.

 The strongest buyer personas are based on both quantitative and qualitative research.
 So, do your homework.
 Conduct surveys.
 Interview your customers.
 Dig deep to discover insights that will help you craft messaging that addresses their unique needs.

 While your own personal experiences and interactions with these audiences may help you form the general outline of each persona, research will enable you to fill in the details that are critical as you move forward with your content strategy.

-3. Make some key judgement calls about what you’ve learned.
+3. Make key judgement calls about the understanding of your target audience.

 Customer personas should be highly detailed.
 But, too much detail can get in the way of creating effective content.
 So, look at your information with a critical eye and ask: Do these details impact how my audiences engage with my brand?